randomvariable/cluster-api/docs/proposals/20210222-kubelet-authentication.md

 ## Summary

 This proposal outlines a method to secure node registration within Cluster API, to solve 3 primary problems:
-- Solving a class of attacks involving node impersonation allowing an attacker to access secrets and volumes they shouldn’t by using hardware attestation of node identity.
+- Solve a class of attacks involving node impersonation allowing an attacker to access secrets and volumes they shouldn’t by using hardware attestation of node identity.
 - Prevent token reuse in MachinePools where the token cannot be easily rotated.